 It is not a recommended bed for someone suffering from spinal stenosis.
 But if traditional innerspring beds are your first preference then we opt for a bed with zoned support.

 The sleeping position has a critical role in the quality of sleep.
 An appropriate sleeping position can help you get relief from pain.
 Most of the issues related to lower back pain require a raised knee for less stress on the spine.

 Lying straight on the bed with the back will put more stress on the degenerated disc/s.
 Put some pillows under the knees so that the pressure on the back can be minimized.

 For any stage of spinal stenosis, we recommend following sleeping positions for better comfort.

-The sideways with legs curling or the fetal position is one of the most secure and comforting position if you are having issues related to the spine.
-This becomes a goto sleeping position for side sleepers with back pain or spinal stenosis.
+The sideways with legs curling or the fetal position is one of the most secure and comforting positions if you are having issues related to the spine.
+This becomes a go-to sleeping position for side sleepers with back pain or spinal stenosis.

 The reclining position is another position that can give you ample comfort if you are a back sleeper.

 We recommended buying an adjustable bed if you feel more comfortable sleeping in a reclining position.
 Many adjustable beds powered with battery and remote, allow customization in the reclining angle while lying on the bed.